Murtz5253/learning-with-python/docs/design.md

 # User Stories

-## User 1: Carolyn, Student learning CS independently
+## User 1: George, Student learning CS independently
 This student will want to select topics to learn, look through their learning progress, and select specific problems for practice.
 This student will need to do problems, and submit their problems to the app for grading.
-Carolyn is not expected to be super technically skilled and will have an interface that does not require code or terminal commands.
+George is not expected to be super technically skilled and will have an interface that does not require code or terminal commands.
 ### User 1 Cases
 - View available topics to learn
 - View learning progress